-Conveniently located a three-hour drive from the Bay Area, between Sierra ski resorts and the California gold country, Calaveras Big Trees is understandably a popular park.
+Only three hours from the Bay Area, between Sierra ski resorts and the California gold country, Calaveras Big Trees is understandably a popular park.

 Outside the sequoia groves, the park’s other trails — the Lava Bluffs Trail, the North Grove Overlook Trail, and the many dirt roads — are pretty dull.

 The park has two campgrounds.
 The main campground is built around an alpine meadow just outside the North Grove.
 Since it’s right off Highway 4 it gets some traffic noise.
-The Squaw Hollow campground is perhaps less scenic but is wonderfully peaceful and woodsy.
+The Oak Hollow campground is perhaps less scenic but is wonderfully peaceful and woodsy.
 There are also some walk-in primitive campsites on the ridge between the two campgrounds.

-© 2012 David Baselt
+© 2012, 2018 David Baselt